Fej\'er* monotonicity in optimization algorithms: Fejér* monotonicity in optimization algorithms

 The situation changes when we consider notions which are weaker than the contraction property.
 The most basic one is that of {\it nonexpansiveness}.
-An operator $T$ is nonexpansive if
+An operator $T$ is \emph{nonexpansive} if

-for all $x,y\in\RR^n$.
+for all $x,y\in\HH$.

-The set of fixed points of a nonexpansive operator $T$ may be empty, or infinite, and the behavior of the sequence $(x^k)_{k\in\NN}$ obtained by iterating $T$ may fail to converge, but given any fixed point $\bar x$ of $T$, it follows immediately from \cref{e2} that $\lV x^{k+1}-\bar x\rV\le\lV x^k-\bar x\rV$, \emph{i.e.}, the sequence is Fejér monotone to the set $M$ of fixed points of $T$, and thus it enjoys the basic properties of Fejér monotone sequences, namely that it is bounded, and that if some of its cluster points belongs to $M$, then the sequence $(x^k)_{k\in\NN}$ converges to it; see, for instance, \cite{Bauschke:2017a} for more on nonexpansiveness and Fejér monotonicity.
+The set of fixed points of a nonexpansive operator $T$ may be empty, or infinite, and the behavior of the sequence $(x^k)_{k\in\NN}$ obtained by iterating $T$ may fail to converge, but given any fixed point $\bar x$ of $T$, it follows immediately from \cref{e2} that $\lV x^{k+1}-\bar x\rV\le\lV x^k-\bar x\rV$, \emph{i.e.}, the sequence is Fejér monotone with respect to the set $M$ of fixed points of $T$, and thus it enjoys the basic properties of Fejér monotone sequences, namely that it is bounded, and that if all its cluster points belong to $M$, then the sequence $(x^k)_{k\in\NN}$ converges to one of them; see, for instance, \cite{Bauschke:2017a} for more on nonexpansiveness and Fejér monotonicity.

 Among the nonexpansive operators, {\it projections} onto convex sets are quite significant.
-We remind that, given a closed and convex set $C\subset\RR^n$, the projection onto $C$, $P_C:\RR^n\to C$, is defined as $P_C(x)\coloneqq \argmin_{y\in C}\lV x-y\rV$.
-Convex combinations of projections (\emph{i.e.}, operators of the form $\bar P=\sum_{i+1}^m \alpha_iP_{C_i}$ with $\alpha_i\in [0,1], \sum_{i=1}^m\alpha_i=1$, and $C_i\subset\RR^n$ convex) are nonexpansive, and the same holds for compositions of projections, \emph{i.e.}, operator of the form $\widehat P=P_{C_m}\circ \dots\circ P_{C_1}$.
-The set of fixed points of a projection $P_C$ is $C$, and the sets of fixed points of $\bar P$ and $\widehat P$, as defined above are equal to the set $C:=\cap_{i=1}^mC_i$.
-Iterating the operators $\bar P$ and $\widehat P$, one obtains the so-called {\it Simultaneous Projections} and {\it Sequential Projections} algorithms, which aim to solve the (CFP), consisting of finding a point in the intersection $C$ of closed and convex sets $C_1, \dots, C_m$.
-See \cite{Bauschke:1996} for a detailed discussion on these methods, which can be traced back to the seminal works of Cimmino~\cite{Cimmino:1938} and Kaczmark~\cite{Kaczmarz:1937}.
-In view of the discussion above, the sequences generated by these two methods are Fejér monotone to $C$.
+We remind that, given a nonempty, convex and closed set $C\subset\HH$, the projection onto $C$, $P_C:\HH\to C$, is defined as $P_C(x)\coloneqq \argmin_{y\in C}\lV x-y\rV$.
+Convex combinations of projections (\emph{i.e.}, operators of the form $\bar P=\sum_{i=1}^m \alpha_iP_{C_i}$ with $\alpha_i\in [0,1], \sum_{i=1}^m\alpha_i=1$, and $C_i\subset\HH$ convex) are nonexpansive, and the same holds for compositions of projections, \emph{i.e.}, operator of the form $\widehat P=P_{C_m}\circ \dots\circ P_{C_1}$.
+The set of fixed points of a projection $P_C$ is $C$, and the sets of fixed points of $\bar P$ and $\widehat P$, as defined above, are equal to the set $C:=\cap_{i=1}^mC_i$ whenever $C\neq \emptyset$.
+Iterating the operators $\bar P$ and $\widehat P$, one obtains the so-called {\it Simultaneous Projections} and {\it Sequential Projections} algorithms, which aim to solve the CFP, consisting of finding a point in the intersection $C$ of nonempty, convex and closed sets $C_1, \dots, C_m$.
+See the work of \citet{Bauschke:1996} for a detailed discussion on these methods, which can be traced back to the seminal works of \citet{Cimmino:1938} and \citet{Kaczmarz:1937}.
+In view of the discussion above, the sequences generated by these two methods are Fejér monotone with respect to $C$.

 In order to show that the sequences generated by these algorithms do converge to a point in $C$, one needs a bit more than nonexpansiveness.
 Two suitable properties, slightly stronger than nonexpansiveness but weaker than the contraction property, are \begin{listi} \item \emph{firm nonexpansiveness}, meaning that